 Features At A Glance:

-This compact little unit from Ultimate Survival technologies is a high end storm lighter with a list price of $59.95, but you can usually find it for under $40.
+This compact little unit from Ultimate Survival Technologies is a high-end storm lighter with a list price of $59.95, but you can usually find it for under $40.
 It has a lower gas capacity than the Turboflame Ranger, but it’s also smaller and lighter.

 The body is completely encased in a tough, rubbery elastomer coating, including the flip-up cap; the only breaks in the armor are the tank window and fire button.
 A lanyard loop gives security, and there’s a hinged wire closure to keep the cap shut.
 Combined with the O-ring seal under the cap this makes the lighter completely waterproof when it’s closed down.

 The single flame produced by the Windmill Delta is incredibly powerful.
 The makers say it’s windproof up to hurricane-force winds, and that’s completely believable.
-It’s hot enough to melt most plastics almost instantly, plus it lights fires with an awesome efficiency.
+It’s hot enough to melt most plastics almost instantly, plus it lights fires with awesome efficiency.
 It’s also easy to refill – use at least quadruple-refined butane for the best performance.